The Damned Dam, 2010

 In 2008 I heard the story about the Catastrophe broadcast from my brother Arslan.
 The story instantly grabbed my attention.
 At that time I was in New Orleans.
 I started to research this event, at the time I thought it was just an urban legend.

 One day I popped into a used bookshop in the French Quarter where I found and interesting title: The Nature of Narrative.
 In this book I was for the first time confronted with the idea of the illiterate poet as performer; the singer of epic tales, romances, ballads.
-I found out about the research of Milman Parry and Albert B. Lord on Balkan oral traditions.
+I found out about the research of Millman Parry and Albert B. Lord on Balkan oral traditions.

 My storytelling is not direct continuation of this oral tradition, it is inspired by it.
 My artistic intention communicates with this tradition through the universal experience and empathy of all oral narration, transcending borders and generations.
 Having said that, my performance is something else, taking place in a different time, space - and with a different purpose.
 L.R.